daniloaleixo/nextjs-playground/README.md

   * For now I prefer to stick with the idea that React does work for small-medium size project and not for large ones
   * Don't know how Redux of state management libraries work right now, it doesn't see to fit so much
   ##### Cons
-  * Seems kind funky the way the routing works, treating every page literally like a new page, makes the developer have to manually include a header **in every fucking page**, got it the way the framework should work and why it is not like react-router, but it is definetely a drawback
+  * Seems kind funky the way the routing works, treating every page literally like a new page, makes the developer have to manually include a header **in every fucking page**, got it the way the framework should work and why it is not like react-router, but it is definetely a drawback. *UPDATE: Actually I could use it but only inside _app.js*
   * Heard about animation issues
+  * Kinda funky for using middlewares in API, for now it seems that you have to manually replicate the middleware implementation (check it)

 ## Pages